Take a step back in time with a stroll through town

 Heritage Square Park contains several of the restored historical buildings.
 The South County Historical Society is located in Heritage House at 126 S. Mason Street.
 The exact date of construction of this house is unknown but there are records indicating a property sale at this site in 1895 so it is thought the house was there at that time.
 Dr. H. S. Walters bought the house in 1906 and ran a sanitarium there.

 There were many changes to the place over the years.
 In 1948 it became a duplex residence and in 1976 the city purchased it and used it as a daycare center and home for the Recreation Department.

 After so many uses, the Historical Society bought the home in 1997, did a major renovation, and turned it into a museum and visitor center.
 This is a great place to start your tour of the Village.
-Docents are on hand every Saturday from Noon to 3 P.M. and Sunday from 1 P.M. to 4 P.M.
+Docents are on hand every Saturday from Noon to 3 P.M. and most Sundays from 1 P.M. to 3 P.M.

 Be sure to walk over to the Santa Manuela Schoolhouse and step inside.
 Here is a one-room schoolhouse that was built in 1901 and used to be located on the property of Joseph Jatta that was covered by the waters of nearby Lopez Lake when the reservoir was created.
 The schoolhouse escaped this fate and was moved to its present location.
 Inside you will find desks, school books, slates, pictures and more from that earlier era.

 Near to the schoolhouse is the Barn Museum.
 Here you will see all the agricultural artifacts that tell a story of the farming history of the Arroyo Grande Valley.
 Also housed here are many antique vehicles and carriages.